rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/arch.md

 <span class="spacer"></span>

-If you cannot or do not want to use the pre-build binaries, you can compile Rosenpass from source.
+If you cannot or do not want to use the pre-built binaries, you can compile Rosenpass from source.

-1. **Install the build dependencies** necessary for compiling Rosenpass.
-Also, install WireGuard, if you want to use Rosenpass with WireGuard.
+1. **Install the dependencies** necessary for compiling and running Rosenpass.
 The following command installs WireGuard and Rosenpass' build dependencies.
-You can remove WireGuard from this list if you do not want it to be installed.
-It also installs Rust; if you want not just to install and use Rosenpass, but also work on its code, it is preferred that you install Rust via [Rustup](https://rustup.rs/).

 <span class="codebox">

 ```sh{class="command-user"}